donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 \end{align}
 }
 ```
-(I am not solving the integral term here since the solution have too many terms, but solution is implemented as function `GetBar2TorqueOnP0` in the shader file [Plugins/RotationalDynamicGrass/Shaders/GrassMotionShader.ush](Plugins/RotationalDynamicGrass/Shaders/GrassMotionShader.ush)
+(I am not solving the integral term here since the solution has too many terms, but the solution is implemented as function `GetBar2TorqueOnP0` in the shader file [Plugins/RotationalDynamicGrass/Shaders/GrassMotionShader.ush](Plugins/RotationalDynamicGrass/Shaders/GrassMotionShader.ush)

-Above torque calculation is not for two-bars linkage system where two bars are connected by a rotational pivot.
+The above torque calculation is not for a two-bars linkage system where two bars are connected by a rotational pivot.
-It is only for a system without a linkage but jst an object with the form of two line segments with fixed connection between those.
+It is only for a system without a linkage but just an object with the form of two line segments with fixed connection between them.

-With the linkage system torque caculation becomes more complex.
+With the linkage system, torque calculation becomes more complex.

-#### Feedbacks between bars in Bar-Linkage System
+#### Feedbacks Between Bars in Bar-Linkage System

 If there are multiple bars connected with rotational pivots, a force acting on a bar may not just influence torque on the base pivot of the bar.
-Bellow image shows two example with two-bar linkage system.
+The image below shows two examples with a two-bar linkage system.

 ![Linkage System Force Examples](./Resources/linkage_system_force_examples.jpeg "Linkage System Force Examples")

-As shown in above image,  a force actiong on a point of a bar may create torque with opposite or the same orientation to another bar
+As shown in the above image, a force acting on a point of a bar may create torque with opposite or the same orientation to another bar
 depending on the angle between the bars and the force direction.

-A force acting on a bar is not guranteed to make a torque on the single pivot at the base of the bar.
+A force acting on a bar is not guaranteed to make a torque on the single pivot at the base of the bar.

 There are feedbacks between bars.

-The reference study omits this physical consideration and calculate each pivot torque independently with each bar.
+The reference study omits this physical consideration and calculates each pivot torque independently with each bar.

-## Methods Used in This Motion Study.
+## Methods Used in This Motion Study

-The baisc idea of using rotational system dynamics is same as the reference study.
+The basic idea of using rotational system dynamics is the same as the reference study.

-Limitation of the rotation to bending on non-ground pivots and sampling single wind force samping per grass instance from the reference study are also used.
+Limitation of rotation to bending on non-ground pivots and single wind force sampling per grass instance from the reference study are also used.

 Limitation of rotation to bending is used for more plausible motion.
 Single wind sampling per grass instance is used for faster computation.

-However, the torque calculation is differs from the refernce study as wind and air friction forces are applied at line segments
+However, the torque calculation differs from the reference study as wind and air friction forces are applied to line segments
 and an approximation method is used for reflecting physical characteristics of the bar-linkage systems.

-Also, there are additional methods for preventing distorted motionss.
+Also, there are additional methods for preventing distorted motions.

-The methods in this study is implemented with two-bars linkage system.
-Quadratic Bezier curve is used to render the grasses in the implementation.
+The methods in this study are implemented with a two-bars linkage system.
+A Quadratic Bezier curve is used to render the grasses in the implementation.

 ### Payback Torque Calculation Method

-A calculation method which would be referred as 'payback method' is devised in this study to account the feedbacks between bars.
+A calculation method which will be referred to as the 'payback method' is devised in this study to account for the feedbacks between bars.

-The method will be explaned with two-bar linkage system example.
+The method will be explained with a two-bar linkage system example.

-A two-bar linkage system with bar1, bar2, stationary pivot P0 and another pivot p1 that connects the bars are given.
+A two-bar linkage system with bar1, bar2, stationary pivot P0 and another pivot P1 that connects the bars are given.

 ![Payback example 01](./Resources/payback_example_01.jpeg "Payback example 01")

-#### 1. Calculate P1 seized P0 Angular Acceleration
+#### 1. Calculate P1 Seized P0 Angular Acceleration

-Calculate the angular acceleration $acc_{0fixed}$ that would occur at P0 if P1 did not exist and bar1 and bar2 have fixed connection.
+Calculate the angular acceleration $acc_{0fixed}$ that would occur at P0 if P1 did not exist and bar1 and bar2 have a fixed connection.

 ![Payback example 02](./Resources/payback_example_02.jpeg "Payback example 02")